openhab/openhab-google-assistant/README.md

 gactions test --action_package action.json --project <PROJECT ID>
 ```

+Note: Anytime you make changes to the settings to your Action on the _Actions By Google_ interface, you'll need to repeat this step.

 ## Setup your Database

 * SSH into to your openHAB Cloud instance